2005 Coastal Color Infrared Orthophotography

-Coastal Connecticut 2004 Color Infrared Orthophotography is an aerial survey of 2004, leaf on, color infrared imagery from the NOAA Coastal Services Center and U.S. Geological Survey for the region encompassed by Connecticut municipalities located along the Long Island Sound coastline.
-The ground resolution for this imagery is 1.64 feet (0.5 meter) per image pixel.
+Coastal Connecticut 2005 Color Infrared Orthophotography is an aerial survey of 2005, leaf on, color infrared imagery for the region encompassed by Connecticut municipalities located along the Long Island Sound coastline and along the main stem of the Connecticut River up to the Massachusetts State line.
+The ground resolution for this imagery is 1 foot (0.305 meter) per image pixel.

 Orthophotography combines the image characteristics of a photograph with the geometric qualities of a map.
+It depicts land use, natural resources, vegetation, and other features and characteristics in the immediate shoreline areas of Connecticut during the summer of 2005.
 This leaf-on, color infrared imagery serves a variety of purposes from observing vegetation and crop condition to supporting identification and mapping of habitat areas through photo interpretation.
-These data have been created as a result of the need for having high resolution coastal imagery immediately available and easily accessible in order to enhance the capability of the NOAA Coastal Services Center and the U.S. Geological Survey.

 The color infrared (CIR) imagery is useful for discerning features such as vegetation that give off a distinct signature in the infrared spectrum.

-- Intense bright red typically represent vigorously growing, dense vegetation that produces a large amount of chlorophyll.
+- Intense bright red typically represent vigorously growing, dense vegetation that produce a large amount of chlorophyll.

 - Lighter tones of red, magenta, pinks generally represent vegetation that does not contain as much chlorophyll such as mature stands of evergreens.
 Agricultural fields nearing the end of the growing season, and dead or unhealthy plants often appear in less intense reds, green, or tan.